 Sycamore - This from is wood we harvested as a downed tree almost three decades ago.
 It has been slowly curing in our workshop ever since, NEVER kiln dried.
 Its unique patterning is as beautiful as it is unusual.

-Amboyna Burl - This scalpeldashi was cut from end grain amboyna burl, extremely challenging to work with in such small pieces, but the effect is sensational.
+Amboyna Burl - This scalpeldashi was cut from end grain amboyna burl, extremely challenging to work with especially in such small pieces, but the effect is sensational.
 There is just so much figuring in this tiny piece as a result of careful selection and perparation, a real gem.